 International Journal of Education, Learning, and Pedagogical Sciences (INJELPS)

 It is with great pride and enthusiasm that we present the maiden issue of the International Journal of Education, Learning, and Pedagogical Sciences (INJELPS).
-This inaugural publication marks an important milestone in ETCOR’s continuing commitment to advancing high-quality educational research that informs theory, policy, and practice across diverse global contexts.
+This inaugural publication marks an important milestone in ETCOR’s continuing commitment to advancing high-quality educational research that informs theory, policy, and practice across diverse academic and professional contexts.
+Volume I, Issue 1 (2026) brings together thirty-one peer-reviewed scholarly articles authored by researchers, educators, and academic practitioners whose works contribute valuable insights to contemporary educational discourse.

-On behalf of the Editorial Board, we extend our sincere gratitude to all who contributed to this maiden issue.
-We invite researchers, educators, and academic leaders worldwide to join us in shaping future issues of INJELPS as we collectively advance knowledge, innovation, and excellence in education.
+On behalf of the Editorial Board, we extend our sincere gratitude to all contributors who made this inaugural issue possible.
+We invite researchers, educators, and academic leaders around the world to continue collaborating with INJELPS in advancing knowledge, innovation, and excellence in education.

 Editorial Board: